 Any help and assistance to the pilots is allowed, except in competition flying.
-It is allowed to use supporting vehicles and chase-teams, to move/drive by land by any means and for any reasons (tactical chinical etc.) but only results gained with flights will count towards the final score.
+It is allowed to use supporting vehicles and chase-teams, to move/drive by land by any means and for any reasons (tactical, technical etc.) but only results gained in flights will count towards the final score.

-Changing the pilot or FR logger is forbidden.
+Substitution of the pilot or swapping FR loggers is forbidden.

-Handing over FR loggers to anybody else but Chief Marshal or Scorer is not allowed.
+Handing over FR loggers to anybody else but CD, Chief Marshal or Scorer is not allowed.